gavincdunne/gavincdunne/README.md

 for managing Type 1 Diabetes, targeting Android, iOS, and desktop from a single codebase with Compose Multiplatform, SQLDelight, and Koin.

+**[WeekendWare](https://github.com/gavincdunne/WeekendWare)** is a solo software shop where AI agents fill every team role — PM, Architect, Security, QA, and Design — each working from a job description.
+Basil is the first project.

 **[Wild Heron Home](https://github.com/gavincdunne/wild-heron-home)** is a self-hosted home stack for media, smart home automation, and general experimentation.